Gallerand-J/Gallerand-J/README.md

 ## My current project :snowflake:

-:computer: I am currently working on a solidarity project between local merchants and junior developers
+:computer: I am currently working on a solidarity project between local merchants and junior developers.

 ## Contact :zap:

-:soon: Follow me on [Linkedin](https://www.linkedin.com/in/julien-gallerand-33ab0712b/) if you want to bitter your developer network or just to chat ! 😄
+:soon: Follow me on [Linkedin](https://www.linkedin.com/in/julien-gallerand-33ab0712b/) if you want to bitter your developer network or just to tchat! 😄